 To do this, it simplifies those concepts quite drastically as they relate to popular AI tools like ChatGPT.
 I strive to maintain accuracy, but it’s undeniable that the concepts are far more complex than how they’re presented in the workshop.
 However, the basic idea is there.
 I take inspiration for this teaching approach from one of my favorite YouTube channels, OverSimplified.
 It breaks down complex historical topics into simple ideas that anyone can understand.
 The creator doesn’t shy away from saying, “Yes, this is oversimplified,” but that’s the point: make the ideas accessible, spark curiosity, and give people enough understanding to dive deeper on their own.

-That’s the theme of this workshop.
-It’s an intentionally oversimplified dive into the foundations behind Machine Learning, Neural Networks, and Deep Learning—the pillars of AI.
-From middle school students just getting started to college learners with coding experience, this workshop is designed to meet students where they’re at.
-For the tech and AI experts reading through this workshop, don’t worry, I know that these concepts are more complicated than what’s presented here, but that’s okay.
-This is a one-hour opportunity to introduce those ideas and provide students a conceptual framework for understanding how AI actually works.
-Those intrigued by what they learn will hopefully take the next steps to explore further, perhaps by leveraging online resources like those catalogued here.
+From middle school students just getting started to college learners with coding experience, this workshop is designed to meet students where they are.
+For tech and AI experts reviewing this material—don’t worry, I know these concepts are more complex than what’s presented here, and that’s okay.
+This is a one-hour opportunity to introduce key ideas and provide a conceptual framework for understanding how AI actually works.

 Workshop Overview